matchmore/tech-blog/20180403/README.md

 #### Connect the button to an action

 1. In your storyboard, select the `Change Color button`.

-2. Control-drag from the `Change Color button` on your canvas to the code display in the editor on the right, stopping the drag at the line below the comment you just added in *ViewController.swift*.
+2. Control-drag from the `Change Color button` on your canvas to the code display in the editor on the right.
+Stop the dragging at the line below the comment you just added in *ViewController.swift*.

 3. In the dialog that appears, for `Connection` select `Action`.

 4. For `Name`, type `changeColor`.
 Click Connect.

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180403/img/15.png "button action")